A call for papers has been issued for SPLeT 2014: Workshop on Semantic Processing of Legal Texts, to be held 31 May 2014, Reykjavik, Iceland.

 - Controlled language systems for law

-For more information, please see the call for papers.
+For more details, please see the call.